ggrammar/100slices.pizza/posts/synthetic_facts_in_ansible.md

 offers one place to store all of the logic.
 I also considered populating `/etc/ansible/facts.d/*.fact` on the target server with the required information, but that just feels like I'm managing an agent for an agentless tool - the role keeps it agentless.

+> Thanks to u/retr0h for helping me out with a template formatting issue!